 I love hotel credit cards for multiple reasons.
 The first is that most offer elite status before you've spent one night in their hotel.
 And when you pay the annual fee each year, many offer a free night at their hotels that is worth more than the fee you paid.

 Most hotel brands offer multiple personal and business credit cards to choose from.
-These are my favorites that offer the best perks from Hilton, Hyatt, IHG, and Marriott.
+My favorites that offer the best perks are from Hilton, Hyatt, IHG, and Marriott.